 Bakerloo Central Circle District

-I have a tendency to write about people who have disabilities.
-This story won a FAW National Literary Award in 2015 for that precise genre.
+There are a few competitions where the story must focus on, or the protagonists must be people with a disability.
+This story won a FAW National Literary Award in 2015 for that genre.
 Just Being

 Second prize in the 2011 Waterline Writing competition provided the opportunity for publication, and my story was illustrated by an artist.